-We’re restoring the River Keekle near Whitehaven in a £1.5 million project that started in 2019 and is being completed in summer 2020.
+We restored the River Keekle near Whitehaven in a £1.5 million project that started in 2019 and was completed in summer 2020.

 The river was lined with plastic in the 1990s.
-The plastic is breaking up and pieces are being washed downstream, creating blockages, and localised flooding.
-We’re removing the plastic and restore the riverbed.
+The plastic was breaking up and pieces being washed downstream, creating blockages, and localised flooding.
+We removed the plastic and restored the riverbed.

 The River Keekle is a tributary of the Ehen located around 3 kilometres east of Whitehaven, in West Cumbria (grid ref.
 NY 00452 17651).